Many users wonder why WordPress is the best choice for their website. It’s a common question, especially when switching from another platform.

 WordPress themes are easy to customize because a lot of them come with their own options panel.

-This allows you to change colors, upload logos, change the background, create beautiful layouts, and truly customize it to your needs without writing any code at all.
+This allows you to change colors, upload logos, change the background, create beautiful layouts, and truly customize it to your needs without writing any code.

-You can also add custom functionality to your site by using plugins.
-WordPress plugins are like apps for your website that you can use to add advanced features like Google Analytics, contact forms, membership areas, and more.
+You can also use plugins to add custom functionality to your site.
+WordPress plugins are like apps for your website that allow you to add advanced features like Google Analytics, contact forms, membership areas, and more.

 Like themes, thousands of free and premium plugins are available for you to use.
 To learn more, see our article on what are WordPress plugins and how they work.

-Aside from adding extra functionality, some WordPress plugins can let you transform your website into a completely new kind of platform.
+Aside from adding extra functionality, some WordPress plugins can transform your website into a completely new platform.

 For instance, the WooCommerce plugin is used by thousands of eCommerce websites.
 It allows you to easily sell things online and make an online store.